tttstudios/vanhacks-netlify/src/pages/index.md

           time: '9:30 AM'
           title: Microsoft Team Building Exercise
         - description: >-
             The challenge begins!
-Vanhacks will come around and register teams and their chosen challenge.
+Make sure to send us your team name and chosen problem to solve.
 Mentors will be available throughout most of the hackathon to lend advice on how to tackle problems.
           time: '10:00 AM'
           title: Hacking Begins!
         - description: >-